 There’s no magic food that guarantees your child will grow and develop perfectly, but providing a variety of foods, including dairy, helps all children get there, in more ways than one.
 As I reflect on feeding my now-adult children, I know dairy foods played a role in their overall growth, good health, and enjoyment of food.

-Jill Castle is the author of the forthcoming book, Kids Thrive at Every Size (Workman 2024) and one of the nation’s premier childhood nutrition experts.
+Jill Castle is the author of Kids Thrive at Every Size (Workman 2024) and one of the nation’s premier childhood nutrition experts.
 She is the founder and CEO of The Nourished Child®, a nutrition education website and podcast for parents, and the author of books including Eat Like a Champion, Try New Food, The Smart Mom’s Guide to Starting Solids, The Smart Mom’s Guide to Healthy Snacking, and co-author of Fearless Feeding.

 REFERENCES: